phamcongthuy/challenge/_learn/say-word-and-4c-lab.markdown

   - San Gabriel Valley
   - South LA
   - Gateway Cities
+project_measure: >-
-project_measure: "We are basing our goals on the data in the studies mentioned above, namely: \n•\tAccess: We would like to retain 20 participants in the project and perform to community audiences of at least 200.\n•\tSelf-Discovery and Community/School Engagement: we would like to chart improvement in participant’s sense of self and engagement at school, home and in their community. \n•\tSelf-Identity and Identity as Artist: we would like participants to emerge with an understanding of what it means to be artists, expanding their perceptions of possibly careers in the arts.\n\nWe will measure our progress via pre-, mid-, and post-program surveys, as well as video diaries, where we will include questions and prompts that ask participants to evaluate their willingness to share, both in school and within their community; to challenge their definitions of self; to examine their risk-taking and risk-management behaviors; and to understand art as something that belongs to them, where they are and who they are.  \n\nWe will also gather information through group work, one-on-one discussions with participants, and ongoing informal evaluations."
+  We are basing our goals on the data in the studies mentioned above, namely:

+  * Access: We would like to retain 20 participants in the project and perform to community audiences of at least 200.

+  * Self-Discovery and Community/School Engagement: we would like to chart improvement in participant’s sense of self and engagement at school, home and in their community.

+  * Self-Identity and Identity as Artist: we would like participants to emerge with an understanding of what it means to be artists, expanding their perceptions of possibly careers in the arts.

+  We will measure our progress via pre-, mid-, and post-program surveys, as well as video diaries, where we will include questions and prompts that ask participants to evaluate their willingness to share, both in school and within their community; to challenge their definitions of self; to examine their risk-taking and risk-management behaviors; and to understand art as something that belongs to them, where they are and who they are.

+  We will also gather information through group work, one-on-one discussions with participants, and ongoing informal evaluations.
 project_proposal_help:
   - 'Money '
   - Volunteers